Central limit theorems describing isolation by distance under various forms of power-law dispersal: Introduction

+In population genetics one is often interested in the distribution of the genealogy of a sample of individuals.
+Here, a sample of individuals is understood as a sample of genetic types from the distribution of types at some specified locations.
+Using the reversibility of the Poisson point process driving the reproduction events, \cite{anewmodel} have shown that the SLFV admits a genealogical dual which can be described as a system of coalescing random walks.
+Following the genealogy of a sample backwards-in-time, at each reproduction event, we mark each lineage present in the ball affected by the event independently of each other with probability $u$, and all marked lineages coalesce and move to a new location selected uniformly at random from the same ball.
+This backwards-in-time process is connected to the forwards-in-time SLFV through a mathematical relationship called duality (see \Cref{sec:proof_existence} for a statement in the context of the present paper).

+How are we able to consider a law of large numbers if the process is already an infinite-population limit?
+The SLFV retains a notion of finite-population size through the size of the impacts $u$.
+Smaller impacts correspond to smaller stochastic changes in the composition, so a smaller genetic drift, which can be seen as considering larger population sizes.

+Throughout this work, we will switch between the forwards- and backwards-in-time perspectives on the process.
+The main results will be obtained forwards-in-time and through the Wright-Malecot formula we will give interpretations in terms of the backwards-in-time behavior of lineages.
+Under the considered limits, the ancestral lineages describing the position of the ancestors will converge to Brownian motions or stable Lévy processes with surprising coalescing behavior, described at the end of the introduction.
+We expect that these dynamics, which we obtain through the central limit theorem, could be obtained by working directly with the backwards-in-time genealogical dual of the process under the appropriate scalings.
+Proving this explicitly goes beyond the scope of this work; the crux of the central limit theorem technique is that one can work forwards-in-time.

-\paragraph{Formulae for short and long-range dispersal} Crucially, this new approach yielded a generalisation of the Wright-Mal\'ecot formula to populations with long-range reproduction events, that is to say when the distribution of the radius of balls in which events take place has a fat tail $ r^{- ( 1+ d+ \alpha)} dr $ with $\alpha < 2$.
+\paragraph{Formulae for short and long-range dispersal} Crucially, the central limit theorem approach yields a generalisation of the Wright-Mal\'ecot formula to populations with long-range reproduction events, that is to say when the distribution of the radius of balls in which events take place has a heavy tail $ r^{- ( 1+ d+ \alpha)} dr $ with $\alpha < 2$ (if $\alpha \geq 2$ we degenerate to the classical case, as this work will show).
 Under a suitable spatial and temporal rescaling, ancestral lineages converge in the long-range case to stable processes instead of Brownian motions (see e.g. \parencite{forien_central_2017}).
-In this result, the probability of identity by descent is evaluated for a pair of individuals sampled at two locations chosen at random from two probability densities $\phi, \psi$, which act as test functions.
+In the new approach, the probability of identity by descent is evaluated for a pair of individuals sampled independently at two locations chosen at random from two probability densities $\phi, \psi$.
 Let $ P_t^N (\phi, \psi) $ denote this probability for a population evolving according to the $ N $-th rescaled SLFV model $ (\boldsymbol{\rho}_t^N, t \geq 0) $.
 It is shown in \cite{forien} that